scateu/scateu.github.io/_pages/01-about.md

     - We are drowning in information, but starved for knowledge." - John Naisbitt
     - You can't win, by killing your enemy. - [ArthurX](http://arthurx.com/)
+    - The most powerful person in the world is the storyteller. - Steve Jobs, 1994

 ## 2 Projects